Beach tag: New Jersey municipalities that do not require beach tags

+Beaches are also free at Corson's Inlet State Park, Island Beach State Park, and Sandy Hook, although the latter two locations have vehicle entrance fees.

 Other places

 In Evanston, Illinois, "beach tokens" may be required for entrance to the beach for people and even pets.
 The beach tokens are often made of metal or other durable material, to enable them to withstand swimming.
 The bearer may either carry them, or wear them around their neck or on their swimsuit.

 The Village of Island Park and the city of Long Beach in Nassau County, New York issue beach tags for the use of their beaches.